-- Develop a scholarship and financial aid strategy that aligns with enrollment expectations and institutional priorities. - Collect, compile, and analyze data in support for strategy creation. - Develop scholarship/financial aid strategy specific to international students. - Assess timeliness of awards and disbursement to best meet the needs of students.
+- Collect, compile, and analyze data supporting strategically developing scholarships and financial aid packages. - Develop a scholarship and financial aid strategy that aligns with enrollment expectations and institutional priorities. - Develop scholarship/financial aid strategy specific to international students. - Assess timeliness of awards and disbursement to best meet the needs of students.

-Goal 5: Improve retention and time-to-degree rates
+Goal 6: Improve retention and time-to-degree rates